nf-core/ampliseq/docs/usage.md

 ### Taxonomic classification

-Taxonomic reference databases are the references for taxonomic classification, multiple databases are pre-configured, but user supplied databases are also supported for some tools.
-Classification of ASVs can be performed with a choice of DADA2, SINTAX, Kraken2 or QIIME2 using pipeline.
-Alternatively, phylogenetic placement can also be used to extract taxonomic classifications.
+Taxonomic classification of ASVs can be performed with tools DADA2, SINTAX, Kraken2 or QIIME2.
+Multiple taxonomic reference databases are pre-configured for those tools, but user supplied databases are also supported for some tools.
+Alternatively (or in addition), phylogenetic placement can be used to extract taxonomic classifications.

-In case multiple tools for taxonomic classification are used in one pipeline run, only one taxonomic classification result is forwarded to downstream analysis with QIIME2.
+In case multiple tools for taxonomic classification are executed in one pipeline run, only the taxonomic classification result of one tool is forwarded to downstream analysis with QIIME2.
 The priority is `phylogenetic placement` > `DADA2` > `SINTAX` > `Kraken2` > `QIIME2`.

+Default setting for taxonomic classification is DADA2 with the SILVA reference taxonomy database.

 Pre-configured reference taxonomy databases are: